vendor rebates accounting treatment

 Vendor Rebates

 Vendor rebates are kickbacks from suppliers when you hit certain purchase milestones.
-Say you buy a boatload of widgets; the manufacturer might give you a rebate as a "thank you" for ordering in bulk.
-These are great for businesses because they can lower the cost of goods sold and boost sales elsewhere, but they can also be a bit of a headache to track.
+Say you buy a boatload of widgets; the manufacturer might give you a rebate as a “thank you” for ordering in bulk.

 Customer Rebates

-On the flip side, you offer customer rebates to your buyers to encourage them to seal the deal.
-These can be instant at the register, or mail-in offers that you encourage customers to claim afterward.
-They're a powerful marketing tool, but they also require careful accounting to ensure they're recorded as a reduction in revenue rather than an expense.
+These can be instant at the register or via mail-in offers that you encourage customers to claim afterwards.
+They are a strong marketing tool but need careful tracking to be recorded as a decrease in revenue instead of an expense.

 Volume Incentive Rebates